 November 8, 2017 marks a special evening for 150 Symes Road, an Art Deco heritage building near Keele and St. Clair West.
 What made it special was the grand opening of this renovated historical building, now renamed as an event venue called The Symes.

-Located in the Junction, the building was built in 1933 as one of the City of Toronto’s waste incinerators.
+Located in the Junction, The Symes’ building was built in 1933 as one of the City of Toronto’s waste incinerators.
 Under the direction of Roland Cartwell (R.C.)
 Harris, and architect John James Woolnough, Art Deco style was selected for this industrial building.

-We were delighted to join this event to experience a bit of Toronto history, and sample food from some of our city’s finest caterers.
+We were delighted to join The Symes grand opening event to experience a bit of Toronto history, and sample food from some of our city’s finest caterers.

 There are three skylights located in this hall which gives you a glimpse of the starry skies in the evening.
 I can already imagine one can dance under these skylights indoor, with the stars above you, without the need to be outside… in the prophesized cold winter!

 We started the evening sampling Poke bowls from PR Creative Caterers.
-Fresh Tuna and salmon were delicious and there were an abundance of them!
+Fresh Tuna and salmon were delicious and there was an abundance of them!

-Food Dudes had presence this evening as well serving up a Wagyu slider with parsnip soup shooter.
+Food Dudes had a presence at The Symes as well serving up a Wagyu slider with parsnip soup shooter.